powellgenomicslab/PEER_factors/README.md

 7. Main figures
 8. Supplementary figures and tables

+Folder v1.0 contains the older version of the scripts.

 All code is also available on Angli's personal Github: https://github.com/anglixue/PEER_factors/ and Zenodo: https://doi.org/10.5281/zenodo.7513270